ProtonKicker/Inside-CoreXY/README.md

 ## Notes:
 Apr 1, 2025: I am so glad to see that I'm not the first one that came up with this idea.
-Here's a project from 3 years ago that utilize CoreXZ on a cantilever 3D printer: https://github.com/jomettler/KP3s-coreXZ
+Here's a project from 3 years ago that utilizes CoreXZ on a cantilever 3D printer.
+It's kinda simpler then my approach here: https://github.com/jomettler/KP3s-coreXZ